-Passenger (Oppelner Straße 45, Kreuzberg) – Along with Five Elephant, Passenger pulls some of the best espresso I’ve had in Berlin so far.
+Passenger (Oppelner Straße 45, Kreuzberg and in Treptow now) – Along with Five Elephant, Passenger pulls some of the best espresso I’ve had in Berlin so far.
 Bonus is they also always have a vegan cake or cookie!

 no milk today (Fichtstr.
 3, Kreuzberg) – Cute little vegan cafe with simple breakfasts, coffee, tea, cake, soups, wine and beer.
 They try to use organic when possible and also try not too use too much sugar.
 It also states on their website that they’re wheelchair accessible.

 Trying to get some work done, then you’ll want to read my Get Shit Done: Cafes in Berlin with Wifi and Vegan Options post.